bsweger/ml-etml-demo/README.md

     airflow standalone
     ```

 3. You should now be able to access the Airflow UI in your browser at http://localhost:8080.
-Log in with the username `admin` and the password printed to the terminal in the previous step
+Log in with the username `admin` and the password printed to the terminal in the previous step.

+If the setup was successful, your DAG should be running.
+You can check the status of the DAG by clicking on the `etml_dag` link in the [Airflow UI](https://airflow.apache.org/docs/apache-airflow/stable/ui.html).
+You can also check the status and logs of individual tasks by clicking on the `Graph View` tab.